 Wayne Lowell became Director of the Field Station in 1951, though Dr. Deiss continued to have a strong role in the programs.
 Lowell was succeeded by Judson Mead in 1961, and Lee Suttner was Director from 1982-1995.
-Jim Brophy became Director in 1996, followed by Ed Ripley and Bruce Douglas.
-In 2010, Mark Leonard was named Executive Director with Bruce Douglas as Director of Academic Programs.
+Jim Brophy became Director in 1996, followed by Ed Ripley.
+In 2014, Bruce Douglas was named Director of the Field Station.,

 The first caretaker was Mr. Eildert Vry of Mammoth, succeeded by Herb Dutton as Resident Manager in 1954.
 Herb's son-in-law, Gene Hinton, was manager from 1968-1986, and Gene's son Gary succeeded him and served until 1994.
 Grant Estey, assisted by Gary Hinton's son Dusty, became Resident Manager in 1995, and in 1999 Dick Gibson became Resident Manager/Geologist.
 In 2010, Mark Toensing was hired as Resident Manager.